 I’m not supposed to look like the rest of the world anymore.
 I’m not supposed to blend in.
 God is calling me to stand out, not as myself, but as a witness for Him.

 I may not be blameless in the derailment of our friendship.
-I may not have presented my faith in the right way or at the right time.
-I’m learning discernment about how to best reach people where they are, but she wasn’t rejecting me, not really.
+In my excitement and immaturity, I may not have presented my faith with gentleness or waiting patiently for the right time.
+I’m learning how to best reach people where they are, but she wasn’t rejecting me, not really.
 For the first time, I truly understood the following verse.